Titan Pharmaceuticals, Inc. (TTNP) Biggest Gainer of the Day: What’s really happening

-During the recent trading session for Titan Pharmaceuticals, Inc. (NASDAQ:TTNP), the company witnessed their stock drop by $-0.01 over a week and tumble down $-0.01 from the price 20 days ago.
+During the recent trading session for Titan Pharmaceuticals, Inc. (NASDAQ:TTNP), the company witnessed their stock rise $0.075 over a week and surge $0.0808 from the price 20 days ago.
 When compared to their established 52-week high of $2.18, the high they recorded in their recent session happens to be higher.
 Their established 52-week high was attained by the company on 04/26/19.
-The recent low of $0.14 stood for a -89.39% since 11/22/19, a data which is good for most investors who are looking to take advantage of the stock’s recent rise.
-A beta of 0.82 is also allocated to the stock.
+The recent low of $0.142 stood for a -87.52% since 11/22/19, a data which is good for most investors who are looking to take advantage of the stock’s recent rise.
+A beta of 0.84 is also allocated to the stock.
 Since the beta is less than one, it implies that the stock is more volatile than the market, a data that traders are keeping close attention to.

-Looking at the current readings for Titan Pharmaceuticals, Inc., the two-week RSI stands at 45.29.
+Looking at the current readings for Titan Pharmaceuticals, Inc., the two-week RSI stands at 53.59.
 This figure suggests that TTNP stock, for now, is neutral, meaning that the shares are stable in terms of price movement.
-The stochastic readings, on the other hand, based on the current TTNP readings is similarly very revealing as it has a stochastic reading of 10.56% at this stage.
-This figure means that TTNP share price today is being overbought.
+The stochastic readings, on the other hand, based on the current TTNP readings is similarly very revealing as it has a stochastic reading of 35.54% at this stage.
+This figure means that TTNP share price today is being neutral.

-Technical chart claims that Titan Pharmaceuticals, Inc. (TTNP) would settle between $0.23/share to $0.24/share level.
-However, if the stock price goes below the $0.22 mark, then the market for Titan Pharmaceuticals, Inc. becomes much weaker.
-If that happens, the stock price might even plunge as low as $0.21 for its downside target.
-The stock is currently in the red zone of MACD, with the indicator reading -0.01.
+Technical chart claims that Titan Pharmaceuticals, Inc. (TTNP) would settle between $0.2374/share to $0.2457/share level.
+However, if the stock price goes below the $0.2204 mark, then the market for Titan Pharmaceuticals, Inc. becomes much weaker.
+If that happens, the stock price might even plunge as low as $0.2117 for its downside target.
+The stock is currently in the green zone of MACD, with the indicator reading 0.0226.
 Traders are always alerted for the move of a stock above or below the zero line due to the fact that the reading is an indicator of the position of the short-term average relative to the long-term average.
 If the MACD is above the zero line, then the short-term average relative is above that of the long-term average, thus implying an upward momentum.
 Vice versa is the case if the MACD is below the zero line.

 Analysts at Maxim Group, assumed coverage of TTNP assigning Buy rating, according to their opinion released on June 26.
 ROTH Capital analysts have lowered their rating of Titan Pharmaceuticals, Inc. (NASDAQ:TTNP) stock from Buy to Neutral in a separate flash note issued to investors on November 10.